mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 This morning's showers had cleared but replaced with a stiff wind from the southwest.
 With just about 90 minutes until sunset, I set out into that headwind toward _Munn Road_.
 <!---->
 I paced _Munn_ pretty well, never going into the red.
+I also found a feature on my bike computer that measures the grade of a hill.
+It seems to report about 10 seconds behind real-time but it is good to put a number to a feeling.

 I had intended on riding _Millstream Road_ into _Langford_ before heading for home but reaching the intersection of _Ross-Durrance Road_ 40 minutes left on the clock, I decided to take my chances with the punchy hills and headwind that would greet me by the time I got down to _West Saanich Road_.